 22- SSH port for VM administration

-CloverDX Server is configured via configuration properties - e.g. connection information to the system database.
-See Chapter 16, List of Configuration Properties for available configuration properties.
+CloverDX Server is configured via configuration properties.
+See Chapter 17, List of Configuration Properties for available configuration properties.

 Server in cloud comes with built-in configuration file

 which contains basic useful configuration for cloud.
 Do not modify this file, your changes would be lost when updating to newer versions.

 /var/clover/conf/clover.properties file contains user-specified server configuration properties and their values.

 Any properties defined here will override default built-in configuration.
 Changes made here will carry over to new versions when updating.

 System Database Configuration

 By default, CloverDX Server uses a PostreSQL-based cloud database, see

 for more details about the databases.
 The database connection itself uses a JNDI datasource

 /var/clover/conf/server_fragment.xml.
 The JNDI resource defines the database URL, credentials (password is encrypted)